puppetlabs/puppet-docs/source/guides/rest_api.markdown

     curl --cert /etc/puppet/ssl/certs/mymachine.pem --key /etc/puppet/ssl/private_keys/mymachine.pem --cacert /etc/puppet/ssl/ca/ca_crt.pem -H 'Accept: yaml' https://puppetmaster:8140/production/catalog/mymachine

-Most of this command is just setting the appropriate ssl certificates, which will be different depending on your where your ssldir is and your node name.
+Most of this command is just setting the appropriate ssl certificates, which will be different depending on where your ssldir is and your node name.
 For simplicity, lets look at this command without the certificate related options, which I'll assume you're either passing in as above or changing the [security policy] (./security.html) so that you don't need to be authenticated.